xpdAcq/xpdAcq/doc/cheat_sheet.rst

 These commands can be run in the ``collection-dev`` or the ``analysis`` ipython environments.

-Data are saved in the directory named after ``sample_name`` metdata you type in to ``Sample`` object.
+Data are saved in the directory ``~/tiff_base/<sample_name>`` where ``<sample_name>`` is the name of the sample that you used in the sample spreadsheet, and is the name of the ``Sample`` object.

-After each command, you should see where data have been saved.

 **save images from last scan:**

 .. code-block:: python

   save_last_tiff()

+**Pro Tip**: this function is often typed just after ``prun()`` in the collection environment, so that the data are extracted out of the NSLS-II database and delivered to you automatically when the scan finishes.
+You can then play around with them and take them home as you like.
+The following functions are more useful for running in the ``analysis`` environment to fetch scans from the database selectively if you don't want a dump of every scan.

 **save images from last 5 scans:**